3 Ways to Make Extra Money During Residency

 /

 Medical school is long and expensive, with little (if any) time to earn money.
-Residency may not come with much more free time, but still, it’s exciting to receive a paycheck for your work rather than pay tuition.
-Your resident salary, generally adjusted to your cost of living, should cover housing, food, and limited entertainment.
-If you do have a little extra time on your hands, you may be looking for additional income to pay your student loans, fund travel during your vacations, or explore your local surroundings.
+Residency may not offer much more free time, but it’s still exciting to earn a paycheck instead of paying tuition.
+Your resident salary, typically adjusted for local cost of living, should cover housing, food, and limited entertainment.
+If you happen to have extra time on your hands, you may be looking for additional income to pay your student loans, fund travel during your vacations, or explore your local surroundings.
 Here are a few ideas to make extra money in residency.

 1. Look into moonlighting opportunities

 It’s common to make extra money in residency with additional clinical work, such as overnight or weeknight hospital shifts.
 The specifics depend on where you work and your specialty.
-Moonlighting opportunities are most common for emergency medicine, pediatric, and surgical residencies at hospitals with a high volume of inpatient clinical care.
-These opportunities may be more limited for other specialties like dermatology, radiology, or pathology that do not involve as much inpatient training.
+Moonlighting opportunities are most common at hospitals with a high volume of inpatient clinical care.
+These opportunities may be more limited for specialties like dermatology, radiology, or pathology that do not involve as much inpatient training.

-Moonlighting is essentially overtime work, so you won’t have to spend additional time for training and onboarding.
+Moonlighting is essentially overtime work, so you won’t need additional onboarding or training.
 You can also treat it as an opportunity to get more on-the-job experience (plus, bonus pay).

 Keep in mind that the ACGME requirements limit how many hours and days you can work in a row.
 Above all, consider your well-being—you don’t get a lot of free time as a resident, so giving up too many days to moonlight eventually may lead to burnout.
-The bottom line is that moonlighting can be a great opportunity if your program allows it and if you have the time and energy, but make sure you don’t overextend yourself.
+Moonlighting can be a great opportunity if your program allows it and if you have the time and energy, but make sure you don’t overextend yourself.

-If you don’t have the opportunity to moonlight where you’re training, there are other ways to supplement your income.
+If moonlighting isn’t an option at your program, there are other ways to supplement your income.
 Academic centers often offer part-time research positions where you can spend a few hours on the weekend reviewing charts or organizing data.

-A great advantage of a research job is that you can structure your work around your residency schedule.
-Plus, by participating in research, your contributions and name might be incorporated into publications.
+One advantage of research work is the flexibility to fit it around your residency schedule.
+Plus, by participating in research, your contributions may even earn you authorship credit.
 These jobs can be hard to find, so you may want to start by finding an email list that advertises open positions.

 Another option is teaching.
 You had to put in long hours studying to pass board exams to get to where you are now.
 Not only can you use all of this knowledge to help patients, but also students looking to succeed in medical school and secure a residency spot just like you did.

 This option also gives you scheduling flexibility to match how much work you take on with how busy you are with clinical responsibilities.
-The best aspect of working in medical education is the sense of pride that comes with knowing you are helping students achieve their goals and dreams.
+One of the best aspects of working in medical education is the sense of pride that comes with knowing you are helping students achieve their goals and dreams.

 Do only what you can